Areas of Study

 The program in Cognitive Psychology offers research training and course work in the following areas: visual and auditory perception, speech, language, and communication, categorization, memory, spatial cognition, cerebral lateralization, and mathematical/computational modeling of cognitive processes.
 Training is also available in cognitive development, neuroscience, computational vision, and the philosophy of mind, via collaboration with faculty in other areas/departments.The Cognitive area has a weekly meeting, called Proseminar on Current Research in Cognitive Psychology (Cognitive Lunch), where current research in the area is presented.
 Cognitive lunch is held every Wednesday at 12:00 noon.
 The primary cognitive faculty are Professors John Andersen, Curt Burgess, Christine Chiarello, Steven Clark, Sara Mednick, Lawrence Rosenblum, Aaron Seitz, and Weiwei Zhang.
 For further information about graduate study towards the Ph.D. in Cognitive Psychology, go to Graduate Study.

 The program in Developmental Psychology focuses on individual's development in various social contexts - families, peers, school, and culture.
 Emphasis is on longitudinal approaches and analyses of change and continuity across development.
-An interdisciplinary Center for Family Studies provides opportunities to enrich training by faculty in other departments across the UCR campus.

 The Developmental Area has a weekly meeting, called Proseminar on Current Research in Developmental Psychology (Developmental Brown Bag), where current research in the area is presented.
 Developmental Brown Bag is held every Monday at 12:00 noon.The primary developmental faculty are Professors Cecilia Cheung, Elizabeth Davis, Mary Gauvain, John Franchak, Misaki Natsuaki, Ross Parke (Professor Emeritus), Chandra Reynolds, Rebekah Richert,and Tuppett Yates.
 For further information about graduate study towards the Ph.D. in Developmental Psychology go to Graduate Study.